310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Madara %}
 Ooh, Kaoru-san!
 Hahaha, it’s refreshing to meet a classmate in a place like this!

 Hm.
-Let me guess, you were also worried about Kanata-san’s disappearance and came searching for him.
+Leeet me guess; you were also worried about Kanata-san’s disappearance and came searching for him.

-Kanata-san is such a bad boy, making everyone worry for him…
+Kanata-san is such a naughty boy, making eeeveryone worry for him…
 {% endbubble %}

 {% bubble Kaoru %}